Israel (Siouxsie and the Banshees song)

 "Israel" is a song by British rock band Siouxsie and the Banshees, released as a stand-alone single in 1980 by Polydor Records.
-The track was written by Siouxsie and the Banshees and co-produced with Nigel Gray, it featured a 30 singer Welsh choir on backing vocals.

 While touring in Europe in autumn 1980, the band wanted to write a Christmas song to be released on time for December of that year.
 They composed it on the road, which was quite unusual for them.
+It was the first time that Siouxsie Sioux and Steven Severin composed a single with guitarist John McGeoch and drummer Budgie.

+The song was co-produced by Nigel Gray: it prominently featured a 30-singer Welsh choir on backing vocals.
+It soon became a classic of their repertoire and was regularly performed during encores at each of their tours.

-The song became a favourite of several artists including Air's composer Jean-Benoît Dunckel who selected as one of his 10 all-time favourite songs, and the band Ride who selected it as a song of their intro tape during their tours, and producer Howie B. (a frequent collaborator of Björk and Tricky in the 1990s) who included it in a list of songs, representing the music he listened to when he grew up in Glasgow.
+The song was a favourite of several artists including Air's composer Jean-Benoît Dunckel who selected as one of his 10 all-time favourite songs, and the band Ride who selected it as a song of their intro tape on tour.
+Producer Howie B. (a frequent collaborator of Björk and Tricky in the 1990s) included it in a list of songs representing the music he listened to when he grew up in Glasgow.